steqeq/0000/docs/how-to/llm-fine-tuning-optimization/model-acceleration-libraries.rst

    ROCm packages, can also be used.
 However, it results in a very large container, so the minimal Docker image is recommended.

 You can also install ROCm using the package manager.
-FBGEMM_GPU requires installation of the full ROCm package.
+FBGEMM_GPU requires the installation of the full ROCm package.
 For more information, see :doc:`the ROCm installation guide <rocm-install-on-linux:install/detailed-install>`.
 The ROCm package also requires the :doc:`MIOpen <miopen:index>` component as a dependency.
 To install MIOpen, use the ``apt install`` command.